adhityaravi/fire-flakes/README.md

 > ℹ️ **Info**
 >
 > Currently flake can be used only after cloning the repository locally. `nix` or `home-manager` commands cant be used because of a design flaw.
 I plan to fix it.
-See [Roadmap](https://github.com/adhityaravi/fire-flake/wiki#roadmap).

 After installation: